-- 13.24 IRAS prefers evaluating the credit rating of the borrower on a standalone basis.
-However, IRAS may accept a credit rating of the borrower based on the overall group credit rating if it can be substantiated that an independent lender will similarly accept such group credit rating. - 13.25 As every related party loan can be different, taxpayers are to determine the arm's length interest rate for each loan individually.
-However, to reduce the compliance burden for taxpayers with multiple related party loans, taxpayers can choose to determine the arm's length interest rate for comparable loans on an aggregate basis using the comparability factors listed in paragraph 13.13 as a guide. - 13.26 Taxpayers are to maintain TP documentation relating to their basis of determining the interest rates for the related party loans.
+15.47 As every related party loan can be different, taxpayers are to determine the arm's length interest rate for each loan individually.
+However, to reduce the compliance burden for taxpayers with multiple related party loans, taxpayers can choose to determine the arm's length interest rate for comparable loans on an aggregate basis using the comparability factors listed in paragraph 15.23 as a guide.

+TP documentation